Camelon

-Camelon (/ˈkeɪmələn/; Caimlan, Camalan) is a large settlement within the Falkirk council area, Scotland.
-The village is in the Forth Valley, 1.3 mi west of Falkirk, 1.3 mi south of Larbert and 2.6 mi east of Bonnybridge.
+Camelon (/ˈkeɪmələn/; Caimlan, Camalan) is a village within the Falkirk council area, Scotland.
+The village is in the Forth Valley, 1 mi west of Falkirk, 1 mi south of Larbert and 3 mi east of Bonnybridge.
 The main road through Camelon is the A803 road which links the village to Falkirk.
 At the time of the 2001 census, Camelon had a population of 4,508.